Going for Stonewall

 Since 2006, the UK’s leading LGBT charity Stonewall have compiled an annual list of the best British employers for LGBT inclusion.
 The framework allows employers to benchmark themselves nationally against a range of criteria, taking into consideration the policies, practices and culture of an organisation.

-BCU is already a registered Stonewall Diversity Champion, with an active staff LGBT+ Network and student LGBTQ+ Society.
-Using the Stonewall Workplace Equality Index as a starting framework, we are bringing together existing good practise across the University, identifying areas of improvement, and working collaboratively with both local and national partners to ensure a sector-leading approach to LGBT+ inclusion for our staff and students.
+BCU is a registered Stonewall Diversity Champion and proud to be a Stonewall Gold LGBTQ+ Inclusive Employer, ranking 84th in the top 100.
+We have an active staff LGBT+ Network and student LGBTQ+ Society.
+Using the Stonewall Workplace Equality Index as a starting framework, we are bringing together existing good practices across the University, identifying areas of improvement, and working collaboratively with both local and national partners to ensure a sector-leading approach to LGBT+ inclusion for our staff and students.

 Our work so far